Betty-Blocks-Services/docusign-block/readme.md

 ### Data Model

-Please make sure to setup the following data models.
 This setup serves as an example starting point to work with the DocuSign steps.

 #### WebUser

-The `WebUser` model will be required to store the user's DocuSign tokens and needs the following properties:
+This model is required to link the user's DocuSign tokens and needs the following properties:

 | PROPERTY | TYPE         |
 | -------- | ------------ |